Sindisil/lned/line_reader/dev_docs/repaint.md

         c.
 Left
             i.
 Move cursor buffer offset to first preceding non-zero width character in the buffer
             ii.
-Reflow the buffer from cursor line
+Adjust viewport
         d.
 Right
             i.
 Move cursor forward to next non-zero with character in the buffer.
             ii.
-Reflow the buffer from cursor line
+Adjust viewport
         e.
 Backspace
             i.
 If at input_start, do nothing.
             ii.
-If offset is 0, set cursor_position to one past last char on previous buffer line.
+If column is 0, set cursor_position to one past last char on previous buffer line.
             iii.
 Remove char before cursor and subtract it's len_utf8 from the cursor offset.
             iv.
 If removed char had non-zero width, reflow buffer from cursor line
+            v.
+Reflow from earlier of first line or one line before cursor
         f.
 Delete
             i.
 If at end of last buffer line, do nothing. ii.
 Remove character at cursor and any following zero width